How to help a mate who is thinking about suicide

-Sometimes people will make more obvious reference to suicide or self-harm.
+Sometimes people will make more obvious reference to suicide.
 They might talk about or plan for suicide, write a suicide note, or threaten to kill or hurt themselves.
 This is not attention-seeking.
 If someone threatens to hurt or kill themselves, take it seriously.
 Stay with them if they’re at risk and get help as soon as you can.
 In an emergency, call 000.

 An important part of being a good mate is reaching out when someone is struggling.

 If your mate is showing a few warning signs and you think something might be up, don’t ignore them.
 Good mates step up and take action.